altipeak/safewalk-java-sdk/README.md

 * port : The server port.
 * serverConnectivityHelper: A class to handle the connection with Safewalk server.
 * BYPASS_SSL_CHECK: to allow or deny insecure connections.
+* TIMEOUT: the time the system will wait for the user to confirm the authentication.

 ### Documentation